bartdavids/ML/README.md

 I'm practicing machine learning application in Python and store some projects here.

 The data map stores practice data.
-Mnist for the training of the heural network, and the wine quality dataset for the linear and logistic regression models.
+MNIST for the training of the neural network, and the wine quality dataset for the linear and logistic regression models.

 # Neural Network .py files